 Over the last 20 years, Estonia has made 99% of its government services available online, accessible by citizens and residents through secure, government-issued digital identities.
-This means almost any interaction with the state - like voting, filing tax returns and registering names of children - can be done entirely online from virtually anywhere in the world.
+This means almost any interaction with the state - such as voting, filing tax returns and registering a birth - can be done entirely online from virtually anywhere in the world.
 In addition, these same digital identities can be used to access an increasing number of private sector services such as online banking.

 Estonia’s digital infrastructure has continued to develop, like a startup refining its services, yet the number of users who could benefit was always limited to the number of citizens and residents of the country.
 If the number of users could also be scaled up, like a startup, then it was theorised that all users would benefit from the improvements brought about by this economy of scale and the startup would also return larger benefits to its shareholders – the people of Estonia.

 In 2014, Estonia decided to provide digital identities, along with access to Estonia’s digital services, to citizens of other countries who do not have residency in Estonia.
 These people were called e-residents and received e-Residency digital ID cards, offering access to many of same government e-services previously only available to Estonians living in Estonia.